waseemRIT/User-Friendly-Tic-Tac-Toe-Game-with-Dynamic-GUI/README.md

-# Tic Tac Toe Game
+# User-Friendly Tic-Tac-Toe Game with Dynamic GUI
 A simple Tic Tac Toe game built using JavaFX, featuring a 3x3 grid, player turn status, and a reset button.

 ## Description